eBay/Muse/muse-site/docs/01 - intro.md

 Muse could be a small/simple tool to build a single application, but also could be a complicated system to construct enterprise web application infrastructure, depending on your requirements and how you extend the Muse system by yourself.

+You don't need to read through all the topics of the documentation before creating your first real-case Muse application.
+Only after you read "Introduction" and "Get started", you will get 80%+ of knowlege about Muse development.

 ## Try the Live Demo
 To have a quick glance at Muse, you can play with our live demo app: [User Manager](https://demo.musejs.org).
 It helps to understand Muse main concepts and learn to build an app in the Muse way.

 ![Demo Screenshot](/img/demo.png)

 <a href="#" className="highlighted-link-btn">Visit the Demo</a>

 :::tip
 You can see the detailed explaination of the demo in the built-in [docs page](https://demo.musejs.org/docs).